Denver housing market: The Good, The Bad, The Questions!

 Three Trends in Today’s Market

-- The Denver housing market has reached record levels in pricing with an average price increase of 9.2% over last July 2019.
+- The Denver housing market has reached record levels in pricing and is finally seeing inventory rise which will slow down the appreciation of homes.

 Inventory Trends Drive Sales

-- Single Family homes Days on the Market is 28 .
+- Single Family homes Days on the Market is 21 days on the market.

-- As single family inventory rises, sales will slow down and appreciation will be 2-4% per year and some upper priced neighborhoods will start to flatten the price rises for the balance of 2020 into 2021.
+- As single family inventory rises sales will slow down and appreciation will be 2-3% per year and some upper priced neighborhoods could see zero appreciation or correction of pricing into 2022.

-- Denver will not experience a housing bubble for the balance of 2020.
-Corrections to some sub areas may occur even in a hot housing market.
+- Denver will not experience a housing bubble for the balance of 2021.
+Corrections to some sub areas could occur.

-- The prediction of increasing inventory will slow prices, but the recent reduction in interest rates will bring buyers to the market, causing prices to continue a slow growth model.
+- The increase in the amount of inventory will slow prices, but the recent commitment to hold steady with interest rates will bring buyers to the market causing prices to stablize to a slow growth model.

 - Know the numbers of sales and prices in the neighborhoods you are searching for homes.